ShaunCurtis/Blazr.Weather/Documents/Functional-Programming.md

 # Functional Programming in C#

-Applying the Functional Programming paradigm to Object Oriented Programming languages such as C# requires compromises on both sides.
-There are some fundimental concepts that don't sit well on the other side.
+Applying the Functional Programming paradigm to Object Oriented Programming languages such as C# requires compromises: there are fundimental concepts that don't sit well on the other side.

 > Note: From here on Functional Programming is **FP** and Object Oriented Programming is **OOP**.